UUDigitalHumanitieslab/placenamedisambiguation/parser/README.md

 # `parser.py`

 `parser.py` is part of [a pipeline of scripts](../README.md).
-As it name suggests, it can be used to parse XML files into plain .txt files that contain the text content from the desired elements.
-In essence it is a wrapper around Python's [ElementTree XML API](https://docs.python.org/2/library/xml.etree.elementtree.html), allowing for some very basic text extraction options.
+As it name suggests, it can be used to parse XML and HTML files into plain .txt files that contain the text content from the desired elements.
+In essence it is a wrapper around [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), allowing for some very basic text extraction options.
+Under the hood it utilizes BeautifulSoup's HTML parser, making it a very generous (XML) parser that doesn't care about namespaces and allows for HTML entities in the (XML) documents.

-## HTML entities

-`parser.py`, before loading the XML from the files into ElementTree to start looking for the texts you need, unescapes any HTML characters that might be in the document.
-For example, if the document contains the text 'Itali&euml', this will be converted to 'Italië' before the XML is loaded.
-This is dome to prevent parsing errors from ElementTree.

 ## Command line arguments